-In Europe, tire noise regulations have been strengthened since November 2012, and UN Regulation No. 117, which also covers rolling resistance and wet grip performance, is already in effect.
+In Europe, EEC Directive 92/23/EEC (later amended by EC directive 2001/43/EC) stipulated that tire noise regulations would be gradually applied in EU member nations starting in February 2003.
+At the same time, UN Regulation No. R117, which significantly strengthens vehicle exterior noise and also includes stipulations on rolling resistance and wet grip performance, came into effect in November 2012.
 A further strengthening of the tire rolling resistance regulations (Stage 2) began in November 2016.
+Wet grip performance for worn tires (C1 only) was added in January 2023 (Stage 3).
 A tire labeling system (Regulation (EC) 1222/2009) that requires the display of grades for these three areas of tire performance was introduced in November 2012, and a new labeling system (Regulation (EU) 2020/740) was introduced in May 2021.
 The new system partially modifies the performance grades, and uses QR codes to provide information to consumers.

-Following in the footsteps of Europe, in the Middle East, Israel has applied the grade labeling since June 2013, and UN Regulation No. R117 since January 2015.
-A switch to the same labeling system as in Europe was made in January 2021.
+In the Middle East, Israel has been following in the footsteps of Europe, applying grade labeling since June 2013 and Regulation No. 117 since January 2015.
+That country switched to the same new labeling system as Europe in May 2021.
 In addition, a tire labeling system with grades for rolling resistance and wet grip performance, as well as minimum performance requirements, has been applied since November 2015 in Saudi Arabia and since January 2016 in other Persian Gulf countries.
 Iran started applying UN Regulation No. 117 and the European grade labeling system to imported tires in August 2016 and March 2017, respectively.

-In Asia, the Noise and Vibration Control Act (tire noise regulation and noise level application) has been gradually applied in South Korea since 2020 in addition to legislation on grade labeling and minimum performance requirements for tire rolling resistance and wet grip performance.
+In Asia, legislation on grade labeling for tire rolling resistance and wet grip performance, as well as on minimum performance requirements, has been gradually applied in South Korea since December 2012.
+Furthermore, control methods for noise and vibration (tire noise regulations and the application of noise labels) have also been gradually introduced since 2020.
 In Malaysia, noise regulations (UN Regulation No. 117 Stage 1) have been applied since July 2015.
 The rolling resistance (Stage 2), vehicle exterior noise (Stage 2), and wet grip performance stipulations from UN Regulation No. 117 have been gradually applied since November 2017.
-Thailand also has started applying performance requirements similar to European Regulation No. 117 and the grade labeling system for the rolling resistance, vehicle exterior noise, and wet grip performance since September 2021, and providing grade information to consumers by QR code has been mandatory since 2021.
+Thailand also has started applying performance requirements similar to European Regulation No. 117, and the grade labeling system for the rolling resistance, vehicle exterior noise, and wet grip performance since September 2021.
+Providing grade information to consumers via a QR code has also been mandatory since 2021.

-In Brazil, the INMETRO Regulation No. 544/2012 was issued, and came into effect in April 2015, imposing minimum performance requirements and a grading systems for tire vehicle exterior noise, rolling resistance, and wet grip performance.
+Brazil issued the INMETRO Regulation No. 544/2012, which imposes minimum performance requirements and a grading system for tire vehicle exterior noise, rolling resistance, and wet grip performance.
+It came into effect in April 2015, and was integrated into No. 379/2021 in October 2021.